-Meaning and name origin
+Meaning and Name Origin

-Rachel \r(a)-chel\ as a girl's name is pronounced RAY-chel.
+Rachel \r(a)-chel\ as a girls' name is pronounced RAY-chel.
 It is of Hebrew origin, and the meaning of Rachel is "ewe, female sheep".
 Biblical: Jacob's wife, described as being "beautiful in form and countenance".
 Jennifer Aniston's character in the popular TV series "Friends" was named Rachel.
 Rachelle (ra-SHELL) is a variant pronunciation; Raquel is popular in Spain.
 See also Richelle and Rochelle.
 Actresses Raquel Welch, Rachel Ward, Rachel Griffins; author Rachel Carson.

-Rachel is a very popular first name for females (#79 out of 4276, Top 2%) and also a very popular surname or last name for all people (#12538 out of 88799, Top 14%) (2000 U.S. Census).
+Rachel is a very prominent first name for women (#79 out of 4276, Top 2%) and also a very prominent last name for all people (#12538 out of 88799, Top 14%).
+(2000 U.S. Census)

 Displayed below is the baby name popularity of Rachel for girls.
 Rachel reached its highest rank of #9 in the U.S. in 1996, and is at #155 presently.
 (Top 1000 Birth Names Statistics, 2014)